CPS-IT/project-builder/docs/architecture.md

 ### Bootstrapping

 Each project build is initialized by the [`Bootstrap`](../src/Bootstrap.php) class.
-This class triggers a new build and handles the build result.
+This class constructs the [`Application`](../src/Console/Application.php) that triggers a new build and handles the build result.
 When a user executes the `composer create-project` command, the bootstrapping process is triggered.

 > :bulb: See [`Bootstrap::createProject()`](../src/Bootstrap.php) which is defined as
 > `post-create-project-cmd` script in [`composer.json`](../composer.json).